pnayak/dropwizard-spring-annotations/README.md

 Dropwizard-Spring
 =================

 This project provides support for integrating Spring with Dropwizard.
+It was inspired and originally cloned+mirrored from https://github.com/jaredstehler/dropwizard-guice.
 It uses classpath scanning courtesy of the Reflections project to discover resources to install into the dropwizard environment upon service start.

 ### Usage